vuongtlt13/auto-fiber/docs/README.md

 - JSON tag best practices
 - Special cases and edge scenarios
 - Common patterns for CRUD operations, authentication, and search
+- **How OpenAPI schema names are generated for generic and non-generic types**
+- **How to use generic response wrappers and reference them in OpenAPI**
+- **Request body generation rules for each HTTP method**

 ### From Complete Flow Guide